 The command line for those commands that support taking submodules as part of their pathspecs.
 Most commands have a boolean flag

---recurse-submoduleswhich specify whether to recurse into submodules.
+--recurse-submoduleswhich specifies whether to recurse into submodules.
 Examples are

 checkout.
 Some commands take enums, such as

 push, where you can specify how submodules are affected.